yinghangqiu/DNSC_6301_Group15/README.md

 * Columns used as target(s) in the final model:
 * Type of model: Depth=6
 * Software used to implement the model :
-* Version of the modeling software:
+* Version of the modeling software: anaconda
 * Hyperparameters or other settings of your model:

 ### Quantitative analysis